Saudis open new phase in Asia oil market turf war with China spot sale

 “The Saudis are essentially showing more flexibility in order to tap into that market as it fights for market share.
 It points to a more creative and less rigid marketing strategy,” said Virendra Chauhan, analyst at Energy Aspects in Singapore.

-Aramco sold Shandong Chambroad a cargo, including Arab Heavy crude, at a differential to the Oman/Dubai benchmark price, said an industry source familiar with the matter.
+Aramco sold Shandong Chambroad a cargo of Arab Heavy crude at a discount to the Oman/Dubai benchmark price, said an industry source familiar with the matter.

-The Arab Heavy May OSP was set at a $3.65 per barrel discount to Oman/Dubai.
-[CRU/OSP]

 The shipment moved out of Aramco’s storage site on the Japanese island of Okinawa that it operates as protection against supply disruptions and to react quickly to short-term demand.

-Russia has filled most of the surging demand from China’s teapots, most of which were only allowed last year to import crude, pushing it to China’s biggest oil supplier in March and in four separate months in 2015, nudging aside the Saudis.
+Russia has filled the majority of the surging demand from China’s teapots, most of which were only allowed last year to import crude, pushing it to China’s biggest oil supplier in March and in four separate months in 2015, nudging aside the Saudis.

 “For the Saudis, offering a spot cargo to a teapot signals they want to bite back at the Russians, who have supplied most of the demand by the rising teapots,” said a senior trader who has done deals with Saudis and Chinese importers.